Online Social Networking Dangers and Benefits

 Do not post private information, including your cell phone number, home address, class schedule, social plans, etc. unless you are prepared for anyone to find you/track you down, any time of the day or night.
-Do not post anything that might be embarrasing to you in a potential employment situation.
+Do not post anything that might be embarrassing to you in a potential employment situation.
 People have been denied work because of information found on social networking sites.

-Utilize the "Privacy" settings on your Facebook account—you can adjust your privacy settings so as to control who has access to your personal information.
+Utilize the "Privacy" settings on your Facebook account-you can adjust your privacy settings so as to control who has access to your personal information.
 These settings change and evolve frequently, so check your privacy settings after any site updates to ensure that you are still protected.

 Be prepared to answer questions about your social networking page or other social account in job interviews.
 It has become common for interviewers to ask applicants, "Are you on a social networking site?" and "What is on your profile?"
 Be prepared to either decline the question or answer honestly because employers will most likely look at your social networking account themselves... if they haven't already.